Neutron-star seismology with realistic, finite-temperature nuclear matter: Conclusions

 With a view to constructing realistic neutron-star models, we have focused our attention on three-parameter equations of state, which represents the present state of the art in nuclear astrophysics.
 With these equations of state, the stellar material can support entropy and composition gradients, giving rise to low-frequency \textit{g}-mode oscillations.

 As a demonstration, we adopted the APR equation of state with finite temperature and examined the resultant oscillation spectrum for $T = \qty{0.02}{\mega\electronvolt}$.
-APR nuclear matter involves a discontinuity in the energy density that corresponds with the phase transition at the core-crust boundary.
+APR nuclear matter involves a discontinuity in the energy density that corresponds with the phase transition between nucleonic matter and a neutral pion condensate.
 We identified a discontinuity \textit{g}-mode sourced by this interface in the star.
 The likely explanation for its high frequency $\text{Re}(\omega) / (2 \pi) = \qty{508.5}{\hertz}$ is the large density jump in the APR equation of state.
 We also calculated the first few \textit{g}-modes that arise from composition and entropy stratification in the fluid.

-Realistic, mature neutron stars are expected to possess temperature profiles that are uniformly redshifted.
-We detailed how the oscillation spectrum of such a star may be computed and showed how the eigenfrequencies of the \textit{f}-mode and first three \textit{g}-modes vary for different temperatures.
+Realistic, mature neutron stars are expected to possess non-trivial temperature profiles as they gradually cool.
+We examined the oscillation spectrum under two simple prescriptions for the temperature dependence of the star.
+In the first case, we considered uniform redshifted temperature and showed how the eigenfrequencies of the \textit{g}-modes increased substantially with larger entropy gradients.
+For the second prescription, we immersed the star in a constant entropy-per-baryon profile.
+We noted how the first two \textit{g}-modes gradually decreased in frequency with varying composition gradients, whereas the third \textit{g}-mode frequency steadily increased.

 As we wrap up, it is worth making some final comments on the implementation of the thermodynamics.
 Matter models are typically provided as tables, owing to the numerical complexity of computing nuclear interactions at high densities.
 Since neutron-star models require this information in functional form, we must resort to numerical interpolation of the tabular data.
-However, as it stands, there is no codified standard for how to conduct this interpolation and different choices for the order and method, as well as the quantities to interpolate, lead to quantitatively different results for the macroscopic stellar model.
-It is worth noting that in the past there has been work on developing interpolation methods that are thermodynamically consistent \cite{1982ApJ...258..306H}.
-More effort in this direction, aimed at meeting the requirements of seismology work, would be welcome.
+We chose to work with splines, since they are computationally efficient to use and partial derivatives can be obtained trivially.
+A natural improvement to our approach would be to use an interpolation method that is thermodynamically consistent \cite{1982ApJ...258..306H,1996JCoPh.127..118S}.
+Indeed, the procedure outlined in Ref.~\cite{1996JCoPh.127..118S} is implemented in popular, open-source neutron-star codes { RNS} \cite{rns} and { LORENE} \cite{lorene}.
+We leave this extension for future work.